St. Louis’s Best Neighborhoods to Invest

 - The Gate District: If you’re willing to invest in newer homes even farther west of the Mississippi, some real gems can be found in this neighborhood.
 Everything is newer, which means fewer repair bills and fewer expensive, recently renovated and restored project houses to pick through.

 St. Louis doesn’t stop there

 There’s a lot more to St. Louis than meets the eye when it comes to real estate investing.
-You’ll be competing with people who have been doing it for a long, long time.
-But your money still goes a long way in the Midwest, which is something it just won’t do on the coasts.
+You’ll be working with people who have been doing it for a long, long time.
+But your money can go a long way in St. Louis.